Protein Circuit Tracing via Cross-layer Transcoders: Experimental Setup

 \textbf{Data.} To identify function circuits, we use 12 DMS assays from ProteinGym~\cite{notin2023proteingym}.
 We selected these proteins to ensure robust evaluation across a wide variety of functions (Table~\ref{tab:dms}).
 Additionally, all of these DMS assays contain multiple mutants, which we utilize for our steering experiments.
 For each DMS, we collected their MLP outputs from layer $L$ without mean-pooling across all sequences.

 \textbf{Training Splits}.
 We follow the supervised ProteinGym benchmark to determine our training data.
 The supervised benchmark is divided into two groupings: single and multiple mutations.
 In the single grouping, we train our CNN probes on single mutants and test on single mutants.
 ProteinGym uses three distinct cross-validation schemes to assess the ability of the CNN probe.
 In the \textit{random} scheme, each mutation is randomly assigned to one of five folds.
 In the \textit{contiguous} scheme, the sequence is split up into five continuous segments along its length.
 Mutations are assigned to each fold depending on which segment their position in the sequence falls under.
 Lastly, in the \textit{modulo} scheme, the modulo operator is used to assign mutated positions to each fold.
 For example, position one is assigned to fold one, position two is assigned to fold two, continuing until position five is assigned to fold five.
 Position six is then looped back to fold one, position seven is looped back to fold two, and so on and so forth until the end of the sequence.
 In the multiple grouping, ProteinGym utilizes only the random scheme, since multiple mutations can exist outside the folds defined by the contiguous and modulo schemes.
 We train our CNN probes using five-fold cross validation, reporting the Spearman correlation each time.
 Three of the folds are reserved for training and use the validation fold to monitor loss for early stopping.
 Similar to the family circuit setup, the validation fold is also used for circuit discovery and computing attribution scores.
 We compute all Spearman correlations based on the test set.
+Due to computational constraints, in ESM2-35M for DMS assays SPG1\_STRSG\_Olson \_2014, HIS7\_YEAST\_Pokusaeva \_2019, GRB2\_HUMAN\_Faure\_2021, and CAPSD\_AAV2S\_Sinai\_2021, we randomly sample 1024 sequences from the test fold to use as our test set.
+Additionally for similar reasons, in we constrain the validation of all multiple mutation DMS assays on ESM2-35M, we randomly sample 128 sequences from the validation fold for our greedy circuit search algorithm, where half the sequences come from randomly sampling sequences above the median DMS score and the other half from randomly sampling sequences below the median DMS score.

 \textbf{CNN Probe Training.} Following a similar methodology to~\cite{notin2023proteinnpt}, the CNN architecture is set as a 1D convolutional layer with a kernel size of 7 and same padding, followed by a ReLU activation and dropout with a probability of 0.1.
 The output is then passed through a linear head to produce a scalar fitness prediction.
 We train the probe using the AdamW optimizer with a maximum learning rate of $3\times10^{-4}$ and a cosine annealing schedule with a linear warmup of 100 steps.
 Training proceeds for 10,000 steps with a batch size of 128, minimizing the Mean Squared Error (MSE) loss.
 We employ early stopping with a patience of 10 evaluation steps based on the validation loss.